Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Scotland Road Trip: Day 13 – Glasgow (optional day)

-We are coming on to the last day of our Scotland road trip itinerary.
+We are coming to the last day of our Scotland road trip itinerary.
 Arriving in Glasgow, we had such high expectations, loving Edinburgh so much.
 Unfortunately, it left us underwhelmed.
 It is very different from Edinburgh and gave us a more gloomy, industrial feel along with some sketchy areas.
-That’s why we address this day as an optional day. .
+That’s why we address this day as an optional day.
 Nevertheless, Glasgow has some gems, maybe we just needed to look at it with a different pair of eyes than the rest of Scotland.

 (Walking route) A - Radisson Blu Hotel; B – Shopping on Buchanan Street; C - George Square; D - Glasgow Cathedral; E - Glasgow Necropolis

 This is a walking route itinerary in Glasgow.
 The whole route is about 8 km long which is a bit long.
-If you want to shorten the route, walk up to Glasgow Necropolis (3 km from the center), and take a cab to Kelvingrove Art Gallery and Museum and the University, since they are located quite far from the center.
+If you want to shorten the route, walk up to Glasgow Necropolis (3 km from the center), and take a taxi to Kelvingrove Art Gallery and Museum and the University, since they are located quite far from the center.
 That way you can save Sauchiehall Street shopping for last.

 B – SHOPPING ON BUCHANAN STREET – One of the busiest shopping thoroughfare streets in the UK, it’s renowned for its variety of high street shopping.
 Even if you are not interested in shopping, just stroll through this pedestrian-only street and enjoy its architecture, restaurants and bars.